Patrick Hunt elected as Partner

-Following a trial in November of 2015, the trial team of David Bienvenu and Lexi Holinga obtained a defense verdict representing our client in a living mesothelioma case tried in Civil District Court, Orleans Parish.
+Following a trial in November of 2015, the trial team led by David Bienvenu obtained a defense verdict representing our client in a living mesothelioma case tried in Civil District Court, Orleans Parish.
 The plaintiff in the case was diagnosed was malignant pleural mesothelioma and sued our client for premises liability alleging occupational exposure to asbestos while he was employed as a tool room attendant working for a contractor at our client’s Baton Rouge refinery.
 The major trial issues were specific medical causation, whether our client breached any standard of care and the application of worker’s compensation tort immunity to the claims asserted against our client.
 The District Judge pretermitted deciding the first two issues and ruled that our client was the “statutory employer” of the plaintiff within the meaning of Louisiana’s Worker’s Compensation Act.
 Accordingly, our client was found to be not liable for the claims asserted based the exclusive remedy afforded by worker’s compensation.

 The Fourth Circuit Court of Appeal affirmed the decision of the District Court and the Supreme Court recently denied plaintiff’s application for supervisory writs.
 The Court of Appeal decision can be found at http://la4th.org/opinion/2016/415843.pdf.